 Marketing, sales and public relations (PR) can all benefit from aspects of social media, especially with a well-planned strategy in place.

 The Elements of Social Media Strategy Services

-At Social Control, every brand we work with is unique and has its own set of needs, all of which ultimately influence strategy in the end.
+At Social Control, every brand we work with is unique and has its own set of requirements, all of which ultimately influence strategy in the end.
 Our social media strategy services are structured in a way that best takes advantage of a particular brand’s differentiators and market position.
 More often than not, however, the process ends up looking something like this:

 Step 1: Identify an Overarching Goal